 Adaptive management uses a flexible path of actions in order to implement different measures if key risk triggers or early warning indicators are met.
 This allows managers to plan for and adjust management strategies to best respond to changes, which can be important when managing issues with high uncertainty, such as climate change.
-According the Climate Change Handbook, there are five steps in an adaptive management plan:
+According the Climate Change Handbook, the five steps in an adaptive management plan are:

 - 1. Identify risk triggers associated with important vulnerabilities or uncertainties - 2.
 Quantify impacts and uncertainties - 3.
 Evaluate strategies and define an implementation path that allows for multiple options at specific triggers - 4.
 Monitor performance and critical variables in the system - 5.
-Implement or reevaluate strategies when triggers are reached change adaptation or mitigation in the IRWM Plan Objectives, and 2) Include a weighted climate change scoring category in project selection, based on strategy prioritization described above.
-Both of these recommendations have been incorporated into this 2013 IRWM Plan (see Objective K, Chapter 2, Vision and Objectives and Table 9-2, Chapter 9, Project Evaluation and Prioritization).
+Implement or reevaluate strategies when triggers are reached

+In addition to adaptive management, the Climate Change Workgroup recommended prioritizing projects that help to address climate change, which may be done in two ways: 1) Include climate change adaptation or mitigation in the IRWM Plan Objectives, and 2) Include a weighted climate change scoring category in project selection, based on strategy prioritization described above.
+Both of these recommendations have been incorporated into this IRWM Plan (see Chapter 2, Vision and Objectives and Table 9-2, Chapter 9, Project Evaluation and Prioritization).